-- A.4.1 WS has delegated its administrative functions of the class to MNAs.
-The MNA may delegate part or all of its functions, as stated in these class rules, to an NCA. - A.4.2 In countries where there is no MNA, or the MNA does not wish to administrate the class, its administrative functions as stated in these class rules shall be carried out by the ICA which may delegate the administration to an NCA.
+- A.4.1 WS has delegated its administrative functions of the class to the ICA.
+The ICA may delegate part or all of its functions, as stated in these class rules, to an NCA. - In countries where there is no NCA, or the NCA does not wish to administrate the class, A.4.2 its administrative functions as stated in these class rules shall be carried out by the ICA which may delegate the administration to the respective MNA.